whleucka/muse/README.md

 ## Muse

-Muse is a web application inspired by Spotify, built with htmx and PHP for a seamless user experience.
+Muse is a web application inspired by Plex, built with htmx and PHP for a seamless user experience.
 The magic happens under the hood with Nebula, a custom framework designed specifically for crafting rich web applications using htmx.

 Please note: this project is a work in progress 👷